qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/ogc_client_support.rst

      within the :guilabel:`WFS / OGC API - Features` table, and the filtered layer will display the |indicatorFilter| icon next to it in the :guilabel:`Layers` panel.
      It is thus possibe to adjust the query at any moment.

-   .. note:: **Layer name**

-      Since QGIS 3.42, the :guilabel:`Use title for layer name` option has been removed from the WFS source select dialog.
-      Layers are now added with a default name, which can be renamed later in the :guilabel:`Layers` panel.

 #.
 Click :guilabel:`Add` to add the layer to the map,
    using its default name from the queried service.